 Answered By: Elsa Winch Last Updated: Nov 11, 2022 Views: 1033

-Articles for "Peer-review" or "Refereed" journal articles undergo in a narrowly defined field, and are recognized scholars in the same discipline as the article's author (e.g., peers).
+Articles for "Peer-review" or "Refereed" journal articles undergo a review process in a narrowly defined field, and the reviewers are recognized scholars in the same discipline as the article's author (e.g., peers).
 These peers have expertise in a narrow field of research and scholarship, and the article's author is subject to a rigorous review and accountability process before the article is published.
 The peer review and evaluation system is intended as a safeguard for the quality of scholarly work in a specific field of study.
 The article's author may be known or unknown to the peer reviewers.